opendp/opendp/docs/source/getting-started/index.rst

 Getting Started
 ===============

-In this introduction, we present a differential privacy "Hello World" using OpenDP.
+Here we'll present a differential privacy "Hello World" using OpenDP.

-For a more conceptual introduction to differential privacy see our Theory section, and for an overview of the OpenDP library see the API documentation.
+For a more conceptual introduction to differential privacy see our :doc:`../theory/index` section, and for an overview of the OpenDP library see the :doc:`../api/index` documentation.

 .. toctree::
   :titlesonly: